Run Your Race!

 We may be terribly out of shape or off course!
 But every one of us has a race to run.
 And we are the only ones who can run it.

-The writer of Hebrews 12:1 said it best, “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.”
+Hebrews 12:1 says it best: “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.”

-• Each of us has a race set before us.
-We do not choose it for ourselves; it is chosen for us by the One who knows the end from the beginning.
-This is why the very next verse declares, “Looking unto Jesus the author and finisher of our faith” (Hebrews 12:2).
-The direction is His to set.
-We merely follow His course.
+- The race is set before us.
+We do not choose it; the One who knows the end from the beginning chooses it.
+That is why the next verse immediately points us to “Looking unto Jesus the author and finisher of our faith” (Hebrews 12:2).
+The direction is His.
+We simply follow His course.

-• The race is before us.
-You cannot make forward progress always looking behind you.
-Trying to stay ahead of someone else or bothered by some thing long ago passed is unhelpful.
+- The race is set before us.
+You cannot make forward progress while always looking behind.
+Trying to stay ahead of someone else or remaining bothered by something long past is unhelpful.
 Move on.
 Get past your past.
-Run your race.

 There is much to learn from a good run.
 Get out and start today!
 Run YOUR race, the race “set before you.”